 Finding peace with Parkinson’s

-Ten years ago National Garden Scheme Assistant County Organiser for Staffordshire, Alison Jordan was diagnosed with Parkinson’s.
+Twelve years ago National Garden Scheme Assistant County Organiser for Staffordshire, Alison Jordan was diagnosed with Parkinson’s.
 Realising that the steep garden at the house she lived in would be difficult for her to maintain she and husband Peter found a bungalow with what was little more than a field and started to develop the space.

 Over the years the couple have created a tranquil haven, full of varied and interesting planting and plenty of places for Alison to rest.
 “It may not be the biggest garden you’ve ever been in, and it won’t have the most unusual plants, but it’s fantastic for me, I love it,” says Alison.
 Join her now and discover how her garden in Stafford is helping her cope with Parkinson’s.